-Student: School:

-You have been involved with a drug-related incident for which you were suspended from school.
-If you agree to participate in this program, the head of school may consider you eligible to return to school.
-If you sign this contract, you will agree to the following:

-- 1. Meet with the school counselor to discuss your progress, according to your specific plan of action. - 2.
-Your parents will need to sign off and agree to communicate our school counselor on an as-needed basis. - 3.
-Be drug free for the remainder of the school year. - 4.
-Attend school, avoid discipline infractions, and maintain passing grades. - 5.
+Student: School: th a drug-related incident for which you were suspended from school.
+If you orogram, the head of school may consider you eligible to return to school.
+If will agree to the following: 1.
+2. 3.
+4. 5.
+Meet with the school counselor to discuss your progress, according to your specific plan of action.
+Your parents will need to sign off and agree to communicate our school counselor on an as-needed basis.
+Be drug free for the remainder of the school year.
+Attend school, avoid discipline infractions, and maintain passing grades.
 Complete a drug screening/assessment with your physician or at a hospital as necessary.

-Failure to comply with all aspects of this contract may result in a long-term suspension/expulsion.
+Failure to comply with all a spects of this contract may result in a long-term suspension/expulsion.
+Parent Signature: